 Within Program Mode, you can recall and re-input specific data prompt by prompt.
-The Edit Mode contains powerful routines for more extensive program changes.
+When the Advanced Features Option is active the Edit Mode contains powerful routines for more extensive program changes.

 The changes you make in the Edit Mode affect only the program in current memory.
 In order to preserve the changes for future use, the program must be stored again under the same name in the In/Out Mode.